Dedzsinator/pyHMSSQL/ARCHITECTURE.md

    - Server receives and deserializes the request
    - Server determines the appropriate action

-2. **Query Execution**:
+2. **Query Execution Pipeline**:
    - For schema operations (CREATE/DROP), the Catalog Manager handles the request
-   - For data operations (SELECT/INSERT/DELETE):
+   - For data operations (SELECT/INSERT/DELETE/UPDATE):
      - The Planner parses and creates an execution plan
+     - The Optimizer improves the plan for efficiency
-     - The Execution Engine executes the plan
+     - The Execution Engine executes the optimized plan
      - Results are returned to the client

 3. **Index Usage**:
    - When a query involves a field with an index, the index is used for lookups
    - B+ Tree indexes provide efficient key-based and range-based access
    - When data is modified, indexes are updated accordingly
+   - The optimizer selects appropriate indexes for query conditions

 ## B+ Tree Implementation